krishnamadgula/KSP-IPH-2019-Table23/kafkaChatApp/README.md

-# Secure Web App using Go WebSockets and Kafka
+# Secure Chat App using Go WebSockets and Kafka

 ## Architecture